taw00/element-rpm/README.md

 ## I installed it, now I want to ensure I get future updates!

-> Note that with updates you may have to do a `killall element-desktop`).
-Quitting the application doesn't really "quit it" nor does the flush cache reload function in the UI.
+> Note after an update/upgrade of Element, you have to either reboot or force a complete shutdown of Element to see the changes.
+You can force the shutdown with `killall element-desktop`.

 Once you have followed the repository and installation instructions above, you should be notified of any future updates enabling you to update the software automatically.
 And you can always force a check with&nbsp;.&nbsp;.&nbsp;.